Shakira: 2015–2021: El Dorado

-In January 2018, Shakira announced new dates for the El Dorado World Tour, which started in Hamburg on 3 June.
-The same month, she released "Clandestino", a collaboration with Maluma, as a standalone single.
-The European leg of the tour ended in Barcelona on 7 July.
-After the performances in Asia on 11 and 13 July, the tour was continued in North America.
-It started on 3 August in Chicago and finished in San Francisco on 7 September.
-The Latin American shows began in Mexico City on 11 October and ended in Bogotá, Colombia, the tour's last stop, on 3 November.
+The El Dorado World Tour was announced on 27 June 2017.
+After several postponements due to Shakira's vocal injuries, the tour commenced in Hamburg on 3 June.
+The same month, she released "Clandestino", another collaboration with Maluma, as a standalone single.
+The European leg of the tour was followed by performances in Asia and in North America.
+The Latin American shows ended in Bogotá, the tour's last stop, on 3 November.
 A total of 54 concerts took place.
-At the age of 41 (some had already spoken of her "longevity" as a headline artist), Shakira did stage performances, with all her dancing, running and jumping, largely by herself, without back-up dancers.

 On 3 November 2018, "Nada" was released as the fifth and final single off El Dorado.
 In October 2019, Shakira was featured on a remix of Camilo and Pedro Capó's single "Tutu".
 Shakira's fifth live album, Shakira in Concert: El Dorado World Tour, was released in November 2019.
-It was her first album available as digital download only.
 Forbes ranked Shakira among the world's highest-paid women in music in 2019, at number 10.
 In January 2020, she released "Me Gusta", a collaboration with Puerto Rican rapper Anuel AA.

 On 2 February 2020, Shakira and Jennifer Lopez performed at the Super Bowl LIV halftime show.
 According to Billboard, the halftime show had a viewership of 103 million people, while 102 million watched the game itself.
 It was the most viewed halftime show by then on YouTube.
 Shakira called attention to the Afro-Colombian community by doing a traditional champeta dance break.
-She and Lopez appeared again in the finale of the event, jointly singing Waka Waka.
+She and Lopez appeared again in the finale of the event, jointly singing "Waka Waka".
 In May and June, Shakira participated in two television specials performing her songs during the COVID-19 pandemic: The Disney Family Singalong: Volume II (with "Try Everything") and Global Goal: Unite for Our Future (with "Sale el Sol").
 In December 2020, she teamed up with Black Eyed Peas on the single "Girl Like Me", written as a tribute to Latin women.
 In January 2021, Shakira sold her catalog of 145 songs (publishing rights) to Hipgnosis Songs Fund.
-As the COVID-19 pandemic largely eliminated live performance earnings for top musicians, a number of them, beginning with Bob Dylan, sold their catalogues of songs, and Shakira followed that trend.
 On 16 July 2021, she released a single titled "Don't Wait Up".